Product School

 • You’ll likely be presenting rather than sharing the PRD.

-• This doesn’t necessarily mean read your PRD on a podium but instead, assemble a well-structured presentation and share it with your stakeholders.
+• This doesn’t necessarily mean you should read your PRD.
+Instead, assemble a well-structured presentation and share it with your stakeholders.

 As you build the product, you need to constantly update the PRD.